dotnet/csharplang/proposals/low-level-struct-improvements.md

 Span<int> BadUseExamples(int parameter)
 {
-    // Okay in C# 10 but must be illegal in C# 11 return CreateSpan(ref parameter);
+    // Legal in C# 10 but would be illegal with ref fields return CreateSpan(ref parameter);

-    // Okay in C# 10 but must be illegal in C# 11 int local = 42;
+    // Legal in C# 10 but would be illegal with ref fields int local = 42;
     return CreateSpan(ref local);

-    // Okay in C# 10 but must be illegal in C# 11 Span<int> span = stackalloc int[42];
+    // Legal in C# 10 but would be illegal with ref fields Span<int> span = stackalloc int[42];
     return CreateSpan(ref span[0]);
 }